puolival/multipy/README.md

 The program codes also probably work with recent earlier versions of these packages but this has not been tested.

+## News

+* (30th May 2018) MultiPy is presented in the Tool of the month seminar (<a href="https://blogs.helsinki.fi/ils-blogs/category/tool-of-the-month-tom/">abstract</a>) at the University of Helsinki, Finland

+* (3th May 2018) MultiPy is presented as a poster in the Neuronal circuit dynamics across scales and species <a href="https://www.helsinki.fi/en/conferences/neuronal-circuit-dynamics-across-scales-and-species">symposium at Helsinki, Finland

 ## Problems or suggestions?

 Please open an <a href="https://github.com/puolival/multipy/issues/new">issue</a>